 Sip Tea at a traditional tea house

-Choose to go to one inside the hanok village like I did (more on that here) or find a different one in the city proper.
+Choose to go to one inside the hanok village like I did, or find a different one in the city proper.
 But don't leave South Korea without drinking traditional tea.
-Full guide on what to eat in Korea here.

 A crazy modern UFO looking building in the middle of Seoul this complex holds a museum, underground shopping mall and crazy modern architecture galore.
 If you are into photography at all you can't miss this place.